-Children who reach the age of five between September 2020 and August 2021 will be admitted full-time from the beginning of the Autumn Term 2021.
+Children who reach the age of five between September 2024 and August 2025 will be admitted full-time from the beginning of the Autumn Term 2025.

-Induction Arrangements for First Admissions

-(These have been confirmed by letter)
+Induction Arrangements for First Admissions (These have been confirmed by letter)

-When parents have been notified by the County Council of their child's place at the school, a letter is sent early in May detailing the school's arrangements for induction and admission.
+When parents have been notified by the County Council of their child's place at the school, a letter is sent early in the summer term detailing the school's arrangements for induction and admission.